-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks.
 Chase has not endorsed this content in any way.

 Chase offers two types of Ink business cards: the Ink Cash® and the Ink Plus®.
 These cards provide their rewards in different forms, the first with cash back and the second with points.
 They offer rewards for typical business expenses in the form of discounts and travel benefits, as well as additional features to make running a business easier.

-The Ink Cash and Ink Plus cards have also been chosen as two of our Best Small Business Credit Cards for Summer 2014.
+The Ink Cash and Ink Plus cards have also been chosen as two of our Best Small Business Credit Cards.

 For People with

 - Earn $200 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening Named "Best for Rewards for Small Business" MONEY® Magazine, October 2014

 - Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year